We cannot achieve an end to AIDS by 2030 without addressing mental health challenges faced by young people living with HIV globally.

 Understand and address the link between trauma and HIV, and address HIV stigma.

 Young people living with HIV experience both HIV and non-HIV related life stressors and traumas.
 HIV services need to take into account the intersection between HIV and experiences of trauma by adopting a trauma-informed approach to care.
 This approach would help to facilitate discussions around mental health within HIV services, including stigma, which emerged as one of the most significant HIV-related stressors.
 Effort should be put into challenging stigma within healthcare settings by addressing poor mental health and HIV understanding, for example through awareness training for healthcare workers.

 We would like to thank everyone who contributed to the research and invite you to watch this space!
-We will be sharing more results from the survey on this page including a summary report, in November 2020.
+We will be sharing more results from the survey on this page including a summary report, in early 2021.